Microlink Login Instructions

 Following are the instructions to connect to your Microlink router's interface for configuration and diagnotstics.

-Make sure that you are connected to your Microlink router, either by ethernet cable of over
+1. Make sure you are connected to your Microlink router

 How to configure your Microlink router

 Once you have logged in to the Microlink admin interface you should be able to change any settings that are